Plastic in Groceries: What Really Matters and What You Can Stop Worrying About (2026)

 - Switch canned tomatoes to glass.
 This is the single highest impact canned food swap.
 Brands like Muir Glen, Jovial, and Bionaturae sell crushed tomatoes, diced tomatoes, and passata in glass jars.

 - Switch canned soup to boxed or homemade.
-Boxed soups (like Pacific Foods in cartons) use a different liner that is generally BPA free.
+Boxed soups (like Pacific Foods in cartons) use a polyethylene liner instead of epoxy, which is BPA free but still plastic contact.
+It is a step up from canned, not plastic free.
 Better yet, make your own soup and freeze in glass freezer jars.

 - For beans, choose brands with BPA free linings.
 Eden Foods was one of the first brands to switch to BPA free can linings and clearly labels their cans.
 Amy's Kitchen and 365 by Whole Foods also use BPA free linings.

 - For tuna and fish, look for glass jarred options.
 Brands like Tonnino and Wild Planet offer tuna in glass jars.
-Or choose pouches over cans, as foil pouches generally have lower BPA exposure than cans.
+Or choose pouches over cans, as foil pouches often have lower BPA exposure than cans (though some pouches have plastic inner liners too, so glass jarred is still the safest option).

 - Non acidic canned vegetables (corn, green beans, peas) have much lower BPA levels and are lower priority for swapping.